DennieCodes/frontend-template/README.md

 npm run test:ci       # CI mode with coverage
 ```

+**⚠️ Important Note for Template Users:**
+The test coverage threshold is currently set to 0% for template purposes.
+When implementing your actual project, you should update the coverage thresholds in `client/jest.config.ts` to your desired levels (typically 80% or higher for production applications).

 ## 📦 Component Library

 The project includes a comprehensive set of reusable components: